 Hotel Negresco on Film

-You may know by now that I love movies and I am building a list of movies that feature the French Riviera.
-The Negresco doesn’t get nearly as much screen time as the Cannes Carlton hotel but you will see it in some shots from ‘To Catch a Thief’, a fleeting glimpse in Prince’s ‘Under the Cherry Moon’ and Elton John dances in the hotel interior.
+You may know by now that I love movies and I am building a list of movies in the South of France.
+The Negresco doesn’t get nearly as much screen time as the Cannes Carlton hotel but you will see it in some shots from ‘To Catch a Thief’, a fleeting glimpse in Prince’s ‘Under the Cherry Moon’ and Elton John dances in the hotel interior for I’m Still Standing.
 You may also catch a glimpse of the hotel in the Riviera TV Series.